alexdemirtdjian/minesweeper/readme.md

-A simple object oriented minesewwper using pygame
+A simple object oriented minesweeper using Pygame
 =================================================

 This is a pygame project containing a simple minesweeper